danforthcenter/plantcv/docs/updating.md

 repository and reinstall the package.

 With GitHub Desktop you can [synchronize](https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/syncing-your-branch) to pull updates from GitHub.
-Or on the command line update using `git pull`.
+Or on the command line update using `git pull` while on top of your cloned `plantcv` directory.

 If you are not sure that you have cloned the `danforthcenter/plantcv` repository and are on the `main` branch, here is how you can tell: